 What are the benefits of refinancing?

-There are numerous benefits associated with refinancing your business debt:
+There are numerous benefits associated with doing a debt restructure:

 You may find that a ‘fresh start’ with a new financial institution may not carry any of the long-term preconceptions which your previous provider had.

 These may have included a poor trading period in earlier years or a particular experience they have had with another customer in your industry which has negatively influenced their lending decision-making for your business.